-Forewarned is forearmed and, of course, it is best to obtain good advice before making a legal commitment to the purchase, in order to avoid any unexpected surprises later.
+Forewarned is forearmed and, of course, it is best to obtain good advice before making a legal commitment to purchase in order to avoid any unexpected surprises later.

 If you are buying a home with the assistance of a mortgage, the lender will probably commission a valuation report, to confirm whether the property provides acceptable security for the loan.

-Before exchanging contracts, therefore, you should obtain independent, specialist advice from a Chartered Surveyor.
+Before exchanging contracts, therefore, you should obtain independent, specialist advice from a Chartered Surveyor, Christopher Green & Associates Ltd.